What is Preventative Maintenance (PM)?

-Preventive maintenance is regularly performed maintenance on a piece of equipment to reduce the likelihood of failure.
-In the same way you would not wait until your car’s engine fails to get the oil changed, machines, equipment, buildings and anything of value to your organization need consistent maintenance to avoid breakdowns and costly disruptions.
+Preventive (sometimes called preventative) maintenance is regularly performed maintenance on a piece of equipment to reduce the likelihood of failure.
+Preventive maintenance ensures that anything of value to your organization receives consistent maintenance to avoid unexpected breakdowns and costly disruptions.

 This work is called Planned or Preventive Maintenance (PM).
 Preventive Maintenance is performed while the equipment is operating normally to avoid the consequences of unexpected breakdowns, such as increased costs, downtime and more.

 PM is a strategy that all companies can implement to move away from reactive maintenance modes, and to begin a reliability journey.
 As the best programs include a combination of maintenance approaches, implementing preventive maintenance is an important step to the the ideal strategy of predictive maintenance.

 Though many are moving away from a reliance on run-to-failure or reactive maintenance modes, a majority of organizations still use this method today.
 Reactive maintenance involves repairing equipment after it has broken down to bring it back to normal operation.

 On the surface it may seem less expensive to operate reactively, but planned maintenance can be much less costly, with studies observing that reactive maintenance can cost 5-8 times more than Preventive (PM) or Predictive Maintenance (PdM).

 There are a variety of other costs associated with unplanned outages, such as lost production, overtime, idle equipment, expedited shipments and other “hidden” costs.
 Some of the “hidden” costs of reactive maintenance include:

 - Shorter life expectancy for equipment

 When Preventive Maintenance is scheduled, these costs can be avoided and all parts and maintenance resources can be scheduled and accounted for to streamline the process.